SobujRoySunday/console-based-small-projects/README.md

-Certainly!
-Below is a sample README.md file for your GitHub repository:

 # Console-Based Apps Collection

 Welcome to the Console-Based Apps Collection repository, created by Sorbopriyo Roy.
 This repository houses small console-based applications developed using C and C++.